We are a theoretical physics group working on topics in quantum thermodynamics and quantum information theory.

 More about the group’s research can be found on the research page.

-Physics is just getting a neighbour – the Living Systems Institute (LSI) is a new interdisciplinary institute bringing together biologists, chemists, mathematicians and physicists.
-The LSI will pioneer novel approaches to understanding diseases and how they can be better diagnosed.
+Physics has a new neighbour – the Living Systems Institute (LSI) is a new institute bringing together biologists, chemists, mathematicians and physicists.
+The LSI is pioneering interdisciplinary research to tackle diseases, including how they can be better diagnosed and treated.

 Streatham is a beautiful landscaped campus with the award winning Forum building at its centre.